-With its grid street system, compact neighborhoods, and sidewalk network, Milwaukee is a great city for walking and bicycling.
-Many families live close to a neighborhood elementary school, although Milwaukee Public Schools provides school bus transportation to a wide variety of specialty schools across the City.
+Milwaukee can be a great city for walking and bicycling due to its grid street system, compact neighborhoods, and sidewalk network.
+Many families live close to a neighborhood elementary school, and Milwaukee Public Schools provides school bus transportation to a wide variety of specialty schools across the City.

-The City of Milwaukee is embarking on a new SRTS initiative, made possible by a grant from the Wisconsin Department of Transportation and additional City funding for safety improvements near schools.
+The City of Milwaukee is embarking on a new SRTS initiative, made possible by a federal grant and additional City funding for safety improvements near schools.
 The City’s initiative includes two approaches:

 A City-level strategic SRTS plan: